 2. Increasing Growth of China’s Cross Border E-Commerce

 We can explain the escalating growth of Aliexpress in the year 2015 with the following chart.
 Aliexpress is the cross-border B2C platform of Alibaba that gathered momentum and currently has the maximum number of retail suppliers from China.
-The chart shows that search volume of Aliexpress is 6.7 times that of Alibaba, which itself is one of the most popular B2B platforms of the world.
+The chart shows that the search volume of Aliexpress is 6.7 times that of Alibaba, which itself is one of the most popular B2B platforms in the world.

-Presently, China has about 20,000 small trading companies and approximately 60,000 people engaged in cross border e-commerce.
-For instance Guangdong has emerged as the largest province engaged in international trading of products through cross border e-commerce.
+Presently, China has about 20,000 small trading companies and approximately 60,000 people engaged in cross-border e-commerce.
+For instance, Guangdong has emerged as the largest province engaged in international trading of products through cross-border e-commerce.
 This region alone accounts for about 70% of the entire trading volume from China.

-According to a report every day about 150,000 express packages are being dispatched to foreign countries from Guangdong.
+According to a report, every day about 150,000 express packages are being dispatched to foreign countries from Guangdong.
 These numbers are still growing with more and more people joining this business.
-In cities like Shenzhen, Shanghai, Guangdong and Yiwu you can even find a cross border e-commerce training school.
-These schools provide training in sales and marketing of products through cross border e-commerce.
+In cities like Shenzhen, Shanghai, Guangdong, and Yiwu you can even find a cross-border e-commerce training school.
+These schools provide training in sales and marketing of products through cross-border e-commerce.
 Numerous online forums are also available for sharing your experience and learning from other people’s knowledge and experiences.

-Cross-border e-commerce forum A training school teach people how to sell on eBay
+Cross-border e-commerce forum—A training school teach people how to sell on eBay

 3. Will Chinese Cross Border E-Commerce Impact Retail Businesses in Other Countries?

-- Cross border e-commerce businesses are suitable for products with small volume or weight and are high in value.
+1. Cross-border e-commerce businesses are suitable for products with small volume or weight and are high in value.
 These include products like jewelry and electronic products where international shipping fee is very low.
 For most products that are large in size and are heavy, the fees charged by International express are quite high, thus making the product very expensive.

-The problem is the similar to another traditional issue i.e. “will eCommerce replace traditional stores?”
+The problem is similar to another traditional issue i.e. “will eCommerce replace traditional stores?”
 In reality, E-commerce did not replace retail stores in totality.
-Just a few products like electronics, and books were able to occupy a large share of traditional retail market.
-Although online shopping is gaining popularity among people, but customer buying behavior particularly for clothes reveals that people still prefer local markets and streets for buying clothes.
+Just a few products like electronics and books were able to occupy a large share of the traditional retail market.
+Although online shopping is gaining popularity among people, customer buying behavior particularly for clothes reveals that people still prefer local markets and streets for buying clothes.